 Poses.
 I list this separately because movement informs the nervous system of what is safe, and I use a lot of movement in my sessions before holding poses.
 Held poses then develop strength, allow for a deeper stretch, and create resilience.
 All of which are needed for a happy body and a calm mind.

 Self-awareness/Body-awareness.
-As we develop an awareness of the body (via paying attention to the breath, to our positioning, and the sensations created in our movement), we begin to develop awareness of our thoughts, self-talk, decisions, and habits that might be contributing to our discomfort.
+As we develop an awareness of the body (via paying attention to our breathing, our positioning, and the sensations created in our movement), we begin to develop awareness of our thoughts, self-talk, decisions, and habits that might be contributing to our discomfort such as clenching our jaws or watching shows that add to our stress.
+Our thoughts and self-talk can throw us deeper down the rabbit hole of despair or be used to uplift us.
+Noticing when we get caught up in recurring negative thinking and redirecting thoughts to more positive things is an important part of healing.

 Deep relaxation.
 This can come in the form of meditation, body scans, guided imagery, and yoga Nidra (yoga Nidra includes all of the above, in a long guided script that is often specifically written for the student.)
 Relaxing once a year on vacay is not enough.
 We must practice daily to offset our daily stressors.